Configure a chart widget

 -

-To access the export options, open the widget menu ().
+To change the chart settings, open the widget menu ().